When choosing an attorney where do you start?

 Here are some things to keep in mind which will in turn assist you in choosing an attorney.
 Furthermore, these are characteristics that a prospective lawyer should exude…and who knew, they all start with “P”:

-Professionalism should be apparent when you contact the attorney or their firm from beginning to end through consistent communication and sharing of documents.
+Professionalism should be apparent when you contact the criminal defense attorney or their firm from beginning to end through consistent communication and sharing of documents.
 You should feel taken care of through and through which may possibly allow you to forget the problems you may be experiencing.

 If you feel comfortable, this is one of the first stages of knowing you are making the right decision.